Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 SECONDARY

 Bradley McDougald turned in a gutty effort to start and play the entire game after not having practiced all week.
-McDougald was out of town all week having a blood-spinning treatment on his knee, but against the Chiefs, he replaced the injured Tedric Thompson at free safety.
+McDougald was out of town all week having a blood-spinning treatment on his knee, but against the Chiefs, he replaced the injured Tedric Thompson at free safety and had seven tackles.
+Most importantly, Carroll said the Seahawks put a limit on KC’s big plays — there were some but they were at least limited.

-Early worries that the remade secondary — with McDougald at free safety, Delano Hill got the first start of his career at strong safety — would get torched proved unfounded.
+Delano Hill got the first start of his career at strong safety and had a fumble recovery and a quarterback hit in playing his best game of the season.

-Shaquill Griffin batted down an early third-down pass, and then another in the end zone later in the game, and fact that Tre Flowers hardly seemed noticed spoke to the job he did.
+Shaquill Griffin batted down an early third-down pass, and then turned in another nice play to prevent a possible TD in the fourth quarter on a pass to Travis Benjamin in the end zone.
+Kansas City had to settle for a field goal on a drive in which it had a first down at the 4, allowing Seattle to keep a 24-20 lead — the Seahawks led the rest of the way.

 Justin Coleman forced a fumble and Akeem King played in Seattle’s dime package and was often matched up on tight end Travis Kelce, helping hold him to 54 yards.